 It really wasn’t that long ago when people would hand write checks.
 You would carry around a type of paper issued by your bank and then write out the information needed to make payment.
 Can you imagine the reaction those people would have to how we can bank today.

-Online banks have dramatically changed how we are and will bank in the future.
+Online banks along with Banking for Life have dramatically changed how we are and will bank in the future.
 Seven year old Ally Bank has surprised 1 million customers in September 2015.
 This bank has no brick and mortar branches, no place to physically drop off a deposit or get cash.
+You can also play the greatest online games at blondiepark.

 On the other hand, Ally Bank has someone who answers their phones 24/7 to handle any banking need yo may have.
 National Day Calendar declared the Second Monday of October (yes, that is Columbus Day) National Online Bank Day, #OnlineBankDay.
 Since Columbus Day is a federal holiday, brick and mortar banks were